Skip to content

 Review Configmap

-kubectl get configmap search-config -n osdu-services -o yaml
+kubectl get configmap search-config -n <osdu core namespace> -o yaml

 Please note your configmap name and namespace may be different in your environment.